QAnon slogans disappearing from mainstream sites, say researchers

 The conspiracy exploded in popularity during the COVID-19 pandemic, amplified through multiple social media platforms where the use of QAnon catchphrases like "we are the storm", "great awakening" and "trust the plan" was widespread.

-But the volume of those terms seen on Alphabet’s Google, Facebook and Twitter has nosedived since the sites began cracking down on QAnon, particularly after the Jan.
-6 riot at the U.S. Capitol, said researchers at the Atlantic Council’s Digital Forensics Lab.
+But the volume of those terms seen on Alphabet's (GOOGL.O) Google, Facebook (FB.O) and Twitter (TWTR.N) has nosedived since the sites began cracking down on QAnon, particularly after the Jan.
+6 riot at the U.S. Capitol, said researchers at the Atlantic Council's Digital Forensics Lab. read more

 The researchers analyzed more than 40 million online instances of QAnon catchphrases and terms from January 2020 to April 2021.